 A truck accident attorney at Munley Law can help you recover medical expenses and lost wages through workers’ compensation if a truck crash keeps you from doing your job for an extended period of time.
 Furthermore, we can help you pursue a liability claim against the driver who caused your crash, the property owner responsible for a loading/unloading accident, or any other applicable third party.

 In Ohio, truck accident victims have a limited time to file a claim.
-This rule, known as the statute of limitations, gives Ohio plaintiffs two years from the date of the truck accident to file a claim.
+Ohio Revised Code § 2305.10, known as the statute of limitations, gives Ohio plaintiffs two years from the date of the truck accident to file a claim.
 Similarly, families have two years from the date of death to file a wrongful death claim.

 If you miss the filing deadline, you will almost certainly lose your right to seek compensation, no matter how strong your case is.
 Additionally, critical evidence like crash data, surveillance footage, and witness statements can disappear or become unreliable over time.
 That’s why it’s essential to speak with a truck accident attorney as soon as possible after your crash.